alterm4nn/ChronoZoom/Doc/ChronoZoom_REST_API.md

 |tourRequest|The tour data in JSON format.|

 **Remarks**
-All bookmarks in a tour must belong to the same collection and the user
     must have permission to modify that collection.
     Supported operations include:
     To Create a new tour, do not specify a tour id or bookmark ids for the new entities to be created.